 The industry kite mark is the NCTJ Gold Standard diploma because that gives potential employers confidence that you have learned all of those key skills.

 All of the journalism courses at Sunderland are NCTJ accredited, allowing you to study the essential skills of a journalist.
 From Shorthand and Public Affairs, to Video Journalism and Sports Journalism, you can ensure you’ll gain the relevant qualifications required by employers.
+Learn more about the benefits of studying an NCTJ-accredited course.

 It's not so grim up North!